SLGA Cloud Optimised GeoTiff DataStore

 QGIS is a GIS client which is able to utilise COG raster data sources.

-Click on the (a) “Open Data Source Manager” button to open the data source dialog window.
+Once the key is set up, click on the (a) “Open Data Source Manager” button to open the data source dialog window.
 Then (b) select "Raster" data source in the left side menu. (c) Next select the "Protocol" option in the "Source Type" box.
-Normally You would then just (d) paste the URL into the "URI" box and click the "Add" button and the raster would be diplayed.
-BUT, because the TERN Data Store requires authentication we need to supply our credentials with each data request.
-To do this we simply add them to the COGS URL as per below -
+Paste the URL into the "URI" box and click the "Add" button and the raster will be diplayed.

 The "YourApiKey" in the above URL is the API Key you obtained from TERN as per above.